 The Ministry of Food, Agriculture and Fisheries is responsible for the farm-related policies, including, EU-financed activities in rural areas.
 It is under these auspices that implementation under the second pillar of the CAP, and LEADER+20, is taking place.
-A number of other programmes and
+A number of other programmes and activities, including the Innovation Act, which seeks to promote innovation in SMEs operating in Danish food production are run by this ministry.
+Although there are some signs of a territorial development approach from this ministry, (in particular LEADER+), agriculture and its conditions remain the dominant focus.

 18 The new municipal reform, with much larger administrative units, will no doubt make this delimitation redundant.
 19 In a sense that they explicitly use the term 'rural'.